Planning a Royal Visit

 The Day of the Visit

-As The Queen’s personal representative, the Lord-Lieutenant (or Vice Lord-Lieutenant /Deputy Lieutenant if he is unavailable) will receive the Royal Visitor at the first point of arrival in the county.
+As The King’s personal representative, the Lord-Lieutenant (or Vice Lord-Lieutenant /Deputy Lieutenant if she is unavailable) will receive the Royal Visitor at the first point of arrival in the county.
 Thereafter, the Lord Lieutenant will present at the first engagement:-

 High Sheriff of Cheshire and Spouse